slimjack/IWC/README.md

 - `handlerFn` - function which is called when local storage is changed.
 Handler function sigature:
     `handlerFn({object}event)`
     - `event` - 'storage' event object according to original localStorage specification.
 - `scope(optional)` - is used to set the scope of `handlerFn`.
-If not specified `window` object is used as a scope.
+If not specified, `window` object is used as a scope.
-- `listenThisWindow(optional)` - if *true*, then `handlerFn` is called even if storage change is done in this window.
+- `listenThisWindow(optional)` - if *true*, then `handlerFn` is called even if storage is changed in this window.
 Otherwise `handlerFn` is called only when localStorage is changed in other windows.

 ######Description:
-If store is changed subscripbers are notified about that.
+If store is changed subscribers are notified about that.

 ####onceChanged
 `SJ.localStorage.onceChanged(handlerFn, [scope], [{bool}listenThisWindow])`